From career breakthroughs to professional milestones, explore how Leonardo DiCaprio made an impact.

 In 1989, Leonardo DiCaprio played the role of Glen in two episodes of the television show The New Lassie.

-In 1989, the comedy film Parenthood was released, which later became a series where DiCaprio was cast.
+In 1989, the comedy film Parenthood was released which was later adapted into a television series where Leonardo DiCaprio would play a role.

-In 1991, Leonardo DiCaprio had a recurring role in the sitcom Parenthood.
+In 1991, Leonardo DiCaprio continued his recurring role in the sitcom Parenthood.

 In 1991, Leonardo DiCaprio made his film debut in Critters 3.
 Later in 1991, he became a recurring cast member on the sitcom Growing Pains.

-In 1992, Leonardo DiCaprio had a brief role in the first installment of the Poison Ivy film series, and was handpicked by Robert De Niro from a shortlist of 400 young actors to co-star with him in This Boy's Life.
+In 1992, Leonardo DiCaprio had a brief role in Poison Ivy and co-starred with Robert De Niro in This Boy's Life, marking his first significant recognition.

-In 1993, Leonardo DiCaprio had his first major film role as author Tobias Wolff in This Boy's Life and received critical acclaim and his first Academy Award nomination for playing a developmentally disabled boy in What's Eating Gilbert Grape.
+In 1993, Leonardo DiCaprio had his first major film part as Tobias Wolff in This Boy's Life.
+He also received critical acclaim and his first Academy Award nomination for playing a developmentally disabled boy in What's Eating Gilbert Grape.

-In 1995, Agnieszka Holland directed Leonardo DiCaprio in Total Eclipse and stated DiCaprio is "one of the most mature actors" she has worked with and is "courageous" in his choice of roles.
+In 1995, Agnieszka Holland directed Leonardo DiCaprio in Total Eclipse, praising him as "one of the most mature actors" and "courageous" in his role choices, noting his unique method of truly becoming the character.

-In 1995, Leonardo DiCaprio starred in The Quick and the Dead, The Basketball Diaries, and Total Eclipse.
+In 1995, Leonardo DiCaprio starred in The Quick and the Dead, The Basketball Diaries, and Total Eclipse, exploring various roles to showcase his acting talent.

-In 1996, Leonardo DiCaprio achieved international stardom with the star-crossed romance film Romeo + Juliet.
+In 1996, Leonardo DiCaprio achieved international stardom with the release of Romeo + Juliet.

-In 1996, Leonardo DiCaprio starred in Romeo + Juliet, which was critically and commercially successful.
+In 1996, Leonardo DiCaprio starred in Romeo + Juliet, which was a critically and commercially successful film.

 In 1998, Leonardo DiCaprio and his mother donated $35,000 for a "Leonardo DiCaprio Computer Center" at a library in Los Feliz.